OS366/phantom/.github/BRANCH_PROTECTION.md

 - ✅ **Require conversation resolution before merging** (optional)

+- ✅ **Require signed commits** (if you have GPG signing enabled)
+  - This ensures all commits are cryptographically signed
+  - GitHub will automatically verify signatures

 - ✅ **Do not allow bypassing the above settings** (recommended for production)

 ### Optional Settings: